-The East Coast Combat Hapkido School has its roots going back to late 1996 when Master Eric Rushton received the first International Combat Hapkido Federation Charter in Canada.
+The East Coast Combat Hapkido School has its roots going back to February 1996 when Master Eric Rushton received the first International Combat Hapkido Federation Charter in Canada.
 Master Eric first taught Combat Hapkido in a local Community Centre and eventually moved into the Woo Yong Tae Kwon Do dojang on Hood Street in Halifax.
-Master Mike Fournier joined the Combat Hapkido program in the Autumn of 1996 and soon became Master Eric's first Combat Hapkido Black Belt as well as the second ICHF Black Belt in Canada.
+Master Mike Fournier joined the Combat Hapkido program in August 1996 and soon became Master Eric's first Combat Hapkido Black Belt as well as the second ICHF Black Belt in Canada.

-In 2000, the school moved to Alderney Drive in Dartmouth.
-The school was set up in an old shop that was mainly used as a storage depository of what can only be described as junk that no one else wanted or had little or no use for.
-After disposing of the junk, some painting, building a training floor, and change rooms we opened our doors in less than two weeks after the move and the school's active student numbers grew to 27 students in less than four months.
+In 2000, the school moved to Alderney Drive in Dartmouth, in an old shop that was mainly used as a storage depository.
+After disposing of the junk, some painting, building a training floor, and change rooms the school opened.
+The school's active student numbered 27 less than four months later.

-The program quickly expanded and seminars were delivered to private security groups like the IWK Security Force and night club security personnel.
+The program quickly expanded and seminars were delivered to private security groups and night club security personnel.
 Master Eric and Master Mike later traveled to Ashville, North Carolina to certify as International Police Defensive Tactics Institute (IPDTI) Trainers.
 With this new certification, Master Mike was able to secure a contract with Success College to deliver Close Quarters Defensive Tactics training and IPDTI certification to the College's Correctional and Policing Foundations Program students.

 The Chain Lake Drive Era